Iran Carpet Tour | Persian Rugs and Beyond

 Let’s Go Iran team has many professional experts in all cities in Iran.
 During your carpet tour in each city, our expert will accompany you, explain all information you need to know about the Iranian carpets, their history, and their style.

-He/ She will take you to the place where you can find most of the carpet weaving centers, carpet workshops, and also Carpet bazaar.
+We will take you to the places where you can find most of the carpet weaving centers, carpet workshops, and also the Carpet bazaar.
 It could be interesting when you stroll through the bazaars or carpet workshops because you will hear the insistent voices of carpet sellers who want to invite you to their stores for a closer look and give you some advice to help you to get to know a good Iranian carpet.

 Day 1: Arrival Day